-Meditation is like a prayer, connecting with the unlimited energy, a complete retreat from everything and setting aside time just for myself.
+Meditation is like a prayer, connecting with the unlimited source of energy, a complete retreat from everything and setting aside time just for yourself.

 To achieve a condition of emptiness, absence of thought, and total connectives, it takes a great deal of self-discipline, perseverance, and repetition of this exercise.

 Why?
 Because if we want to get the benefits we want from workout, we also need to prepare well.
 The same is true with meditation.
 It’s best to get comfortable, ventilate the space thoroughly, light a candle, use the restroom, and write down all of your thoughts before starting to meditate.

 Why treating ourselves with meditation each day is a good idea:

 We need a way to “shower off” all the negativity we’ve acquired throughout the day so it doesn’t attach to us, just like we need to SHOWER every day (so we don’t get dirty).
 We remove all of our baggage from ourselves through meditation.

 The best exercise for FOCUS, CONCENTRATION, and PRESENCE IN THE MOMENT is meditation.
 It is true.
 You can focus anywhere and at any time if you can manage to be perfectly still for at least 20 minutes each day without being distracted by thoughts about what you have to do, what to eat for lunch, how much work you have at work, etc. There are no distracting thoughts.

 The practice of meditation gives us more LIFE ENERGY.
 We communicate more readily and perceive life’s bigger picture.
 We can also practice thankfulness, write in a notebook, let everything out, etc. before meditating.

 It has numerous beneficial benefits on our well being, including reducing tension and the sense of claustrophobia.
 I can only speak from my experience because I struggled with depression for years and took medication for it (but that may be for another post).

 And the list might go on forever…